pdaigle/viclb/README.md

 ```
 As a user of the script this is the only section you need to modify.
 - INSTANCE_IMG - this is the docker image you wish to use for your service instances.
 In this example we use a simple, unmodified `httpd` from Docker Hub.
-- NUM_INSTANCES - this is the number of instances taht will be running behind the load-balancer.
+- NUM_INSTANCES - this is the number of instances that will be running behind the load-balancer.
 - INSTANCE_PORT - the port that your service listens on.
 This will be injected in our HAProxy configuration file.
 This example uses a simple web server listening on port 80.
 - LB_PORT - the port to use to publish the service on the load-balancer.
 This will be injected into the HAProxy configuration file.
 - INSTANCE_CTR_PREFIX & LB_CTR_NAME - these are arbitrary names to identify the running instances and the laod=balancer, respectively.